About the Journal

 Focus and Scope

-Current Musicology is a leading journal for scholarly research on music.
+Current Musicology is a leading peer-reviewed journal for scholarly research in music.
 We publish articles and book reviews in the fields of historical musicology, ethnomusicology, music theory, and philosophy of music.
-The journal was founded in 1965 by graduate students at Columbia University as a semiannual review.
+The journal was founded in 1965 by graduate students at Columbia University's Department of Music.
+Current Musicology was the first journal in music to be edited and published by graduate students, which continues today after sixty years.

 Open Access Policy